 If you’ve ever received any form of recognition for your teamwork skills this is worth mentioning on your resume.
 You may have a team player award, served as team leader, coordinated a project, or been given a special role which involves liaising between team members.

-Another effective way to show teamwork skills on your resume is to include them in the skills section of your resume.
-The smartest thing to do customize this for each job application to clearly show how your skillset matches the job requirements.
+Another effective way to show collaboration skills on your resume is to include them in the skills section of your resume.
+The smartest thing to do customize this for each job application to clearly show how your skill set matches the job requirements.

 The first thing to do is to identify the keywords in the job description and write a teamwork skills checklist.
 Remember that employers now use Applicant Tracking Systems (ATS) to scan resumes, so if your resume doesn’t contain the right keywords the employer won’t even see it.

 At the same time, you need to do more than just use the keywords.
 Just saying you’re a team player on your resume isn’t convincing.
 It’s much more effective to include specific examples of the actions you took as a team and what the successful outcome was.